MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Microsoft.Graph.Teams.md

 Add a conversationMember to a chat.

 ### [New-MgChatMessage](New-MgChatMessage.md)
-Send a new chatMessage in the specified chat.
+Send a new chatMessage in the specified channel or a chat.
-This API can't create a new chat; you must use the list chats method to retrieve the ID of an existing chat before you can create a chat message.

 ### [New-MgChatMessageHostedContent](New-MgChatMessageHostedContent.md)
 Create new navigation property to hostedContents for chats

 ### [New-MgChatMessageReply](New-MgChatMessageReply.md)
-Create a new reply to a chatMessage in a specified channel.
+Send a new reply to a chatMessage in a specified channel.

 ### [New-MgChatMessageReplyHostedContent](New-MgChatMessageReplyHostedContent.md)
 Create new navigation property to hostedContents for chats